Mission: To empower military veterans to grow food, communities, and each other.

-Our organization’s model has been demonstrated effective through research by the federal VA’s Health Services Research & Development (HSR&D) Center of Innovation of Disability and Rehabilitation Research (CINDRR), funded by the VA’s Office of Rural Health.
+Our organization’s model has been published in a peer-reviewed journal and demonstrated effective through research by the federal VA’s Health Services Research & Development (HSR&D) Center of Innovation of Disability and Rehabilitation Research (CINDRR).
 It has been recognized locally by WA State Governor Jay Inslee, as well as nationally for innovation on the Hill Vets 100 list and as awardees of the J.M.
 Kaplan Fund Innovation Prize.

 Veterans increasingly transition into farming in an evolving trend, as more leave active duty and seek solace in working the land.
 This growing trend of veterans becoming farmers is reflected in the U.S. Department of Agriculture’s recent initiatives to include set-aside funds for beginning veteran farmers, and their collaboration with the Department of Defense in providing USDA information to transitioning service members.
 Growing Veterans can identify resources and provide opportunities to help them pursue farming as a viable career and be more effective at engaging community and their fellow veterans.